United States House Homeland Security Subcommittee on Emergency Management and Technology

 The Homeland Security Subcommittee on Emergency Management and Technology is a subcommittee within the House Homeland Security Committee.
 Established in 2007 as a new subcommittee, it handles many of the duties of the former Subcommittee on Emergency Preparedness, Science, and Technology.

-Between 2019 and 2023, it was known as the Homeland Security Subcommittee on Emergency Preparedness, Response and Recovery.
+The Subcommittee focuses on: emergency preparedness, response, mitigation, resilience, and recovery; DHS grant programs; homeland security research and development; and protecting against and mitigating Weapon of mass destruction(WMDs) and health security threats.